 Laser engraving is the process in which a narrow beam of light is used as a vaporizer chisel, removing thin layers of a material’s surface to engrave text or artwork.
 More specifically, grooves are carved into a material to replicate the desired image.
 Laser marking is a broader method of marking objects by changing the color of surface material through melting, charring, or changing the chemical structure, which creates an image.
+It's the ultimate showdown; fiber laser vs co2 laser.
 These two post-processing methods have several advantages over other forms of engraving and marking.
 For example, alternate methods of engraving or marking objects typically involve ink or drilling, which require costly replacement parts and maintenance and complex user interfaces run by skilled technicians.
 Using lasers to accomplish these tasks is far more cost-effective, capable, and user friendly.
 Although many laser devices are available for purchase, two main engraver categories exist: the CO2 Laser Engraver and the Fiber Laser Marker.
 In this article, I will cover the advantages and many uses for each machine.

 What is a CO2 Laser Engraver?